rockettheme/docs/Docs/wordpress/themes/fresco/demo_contentbottom.md

 Content Bottom Section
 -----
-Here's the widget breakdown for the Content Top section:
+Here is the widget breakdown for the Content Top section:

 * RokGallery
 * Gantry Divider